-Late last week, Maggie Hickey of the Schiff Hardin law firm released her eagerly-awaited preliminary report on preventing and responding to sexual misconduct in Chicago Public Schools.
+Late in August 2018, Maggie Hickey of the Schiff Hardin law firm released her eagerly-awaited preliminary report on preventing and responding to sexual misconduct in Chicago Public Schools.
 There’s a lot in there, including a page of preliminary recommendations.
 You can read the full report here.

-Local media took gave us quick takes on the report last Friday.
+Local media gave us some quick takes on the report.
 The Chicago Tribune’s story laid out what the district did wrong, while Chalkbeat Chicago zeroed in on a single question: Will principal autonomy need to be rethought to ensure consistent training for staff and consistent responses to problems with inappropriate behavior?

 But no one has yet broken down what parents really need to know and look for in their schools this year to see if staff are making real change to protect kids.